Why can’t I watch a movie on one screen and switch to the other to see its second movie?

 Do I have to buy a movie ticket to play Laser Storm?

-Yes, for now.
-Though you have the option of booking the arena for a private event.
-Laser Storm is currently open during Skyway Drive-In's business hours.
-The movie studios won't allow us to let other customers in without purchasing a movie ticket unless we can provide a seperate entrence and parking.
+At this time, yes.
+However, you can book the arena for a private event.
+Laser Storm is open during Skyway Drive-In’s business hours on Fridays and Saturdays from Memorial weekend until mid August.
+The movie studios won’t allow us to let other customers in without purchasing a movie ticket unless we can provide a separate entrance and parking.
 Signup for our email list, or find us on Facebook to watch for special events such as Fire Till You Tire.

 Can you host parties or events?

 Yes!
-The Laser Storm arena can be booked for birthday parties or get togethers.
-Please call 330-898-3059 and leave a message.
+The Laser Storm arena can be booked for birthday parties or other get togethers.
+Please call 330-647-6250 and leave a message.
 We will get back to you with more information.

 Email us and we’ll send you a response or post your question here.
 We appreciate hearing from you because when you make a suggestion, comment or even a complaint, we listen.